-Adultery, identity, 9/11, Hollywood and God, all against the backdrop of the rainforest.
-Argentina’s last surviving Guarani Indians reveal some extraordinary stories in this independent three-year UK/Argentina production.
+Adultery, identity, 9/11, Hollywood and God, all against the backdrop of the rain forest.
+Argentina’s last surviving Guarani Indians reveal some extraordinary stories in this independent three-year UK/Argentina production

 With its intimate style and compelling characters determined to speak for themselves, the film takes the viewer into a world rarely seen, where the death of a culture and a people’s fall from God are matched by indelible humor and breathtaking resilience.
-‘A beautifully made film, with rare pathos and humor…a tragically poignant insight into a forgotten world’ The Independen
+‘A beautifully made film, with rare pathos and humor…a tragically poignant insight into a forgotten world’ The Independent

 The 80 minute film had its premier at the 2004 Sheffield International Documentary Festival.
 The film was screened at leading film festivals around the world in 2005 & 2006.
 It picked up 3 international awards and a one hour version opened the MORE4 TV documentary season.